Ed Derwinski: Advocacy

 A Polish American, Derwinski was noted for his efforts on behalf of Eastern Europe throughout his career.
 Notably, he aided in the rehabilitation of the Serbian Royalist general Draža Mihailović.
 Mihailović had received the Legion of Merit for his resistance efforts against the Axis—but this information was marked "secret" at the behest of the State Department so as not to harm relations with Marshal Tito, the current ruler of Yugoslavia in 1967.
 Tito was Mihailović's rival in World War II, and after Tito's forces emerged triumphant, Mihailović was accused of collaboration with the Nazis and executed.
 At the urging of airmen involved in Operation Halyard who had been saved by Mihailović's forces and had heard rumors of the award to him, Derwinski insisted that the State Department make the text of President Truman's citation public, confirming that Mihailović had not collaborated.
 Derwinski served as head of "Ethnic Americans for Dole/Kemp" during the 1996 presidential election.

 Post-politics

 Derwinski resided in Glen Ellyn, Illinois with his wife, the former Bonita Hickey, known as Bonnie.
 He had two adult children, Maureen and Michael, from his first marriage to Patricia Derwinski.

-On January 15, 2012, Derwinski died at a nursing home from Merkel cell carcinoma, a rare form of skin cancer.
-He was 85 years old.
-Derwinski was buried in Arlington National Cemetery in Arlington, Virginia.
+Derwinski died in a nursing home from Merkel cell carcinoma, on January 15, 2012, at age 85.
+He was buried in Arlington National Cemetery in Arlington, Virginia.

-On learning of his death, former United States Senator Peter Fitzgerald (R-IL) described Derwinski as "a giant in Illinois politics ...
+On learning of his death, former United States Senator Peter Fitzgerald (R-IL) described Derwinski as "a giant in Illinois politics [...]
 [H]e had incredible connections in all the different ethnic neighborhoods in Chicago, he was really loved by everybody on both sides".